-One line bio (cannot be edited): Nassim N. Taleb is a former derivatives trader who became a scholar and philosophical essayist in 2006.
-Although he is currently Distinguished Professor of Risk Engineering at New York University’s Polytechnic Institute, he self-funds his research and operates in the manner of independent scholars.
-Taleb is the author of The Black Swan (2007–2010) and Antifragile (2012).
-His works focuses on decision making under uncertainty, as well as technical and philosophical problems with probability and metaprobability, in other words "what to do in a world we don't understand".
+One line bio (cannot be edited): Nassim N. Taleb spent 20 years as a derivatives trader and, after closing 650,000 option transactions and examining 200,000 risk reports, he changed careers in 2006 to become a scholar and philosophical essayist.
+Taleb is currently Distinguished Professor of Risk Engineering at New York University’s Polytechnic Institute, but he self-funds his research and operates in the manner of independent scholars.
+He is the author of a 4 volume philosophical essay on uncertainty, Incerto (Antifragile (2012), The Black Swan (2007–2010), Fooled by Randomness (2001) and The Bed of Procrustes (2010)) as well as a mathematical parallel version, Probability in the Real World (freely available).
+His collected scientific papers are here.

-What to do under incomplete understanding ("opacity"), epistemology of probability, mathematical expressions of metaprobability, ancient heuristics & Mediterranean systems of ethics.
+What to do under incomplete understanding ("opacity"), epistemology of probability, mathematical expressions of model errors and metaprobability, ancient heuristics & Mediterranean systems of ethics.

 INCERTO, A Philosophical Essay on Uncertainty (no sequence).